andwn/marsdev/README.md

 If you wish to change the location of either, use an export command like this:
  - `export MARS_INSTALL_DIR=/path/to/mars`

+Also, it is **highly recommended** to use something like `-j8`, replacing the 8 with the number of CPU cores you have.
+I've run into weird unexplainable problems with `-j` by itself, so please specify a number.

 ---

 You have 2 options for building GCC: